Olestra

 Olestra (also known by its brand name Olean) is a fat substitute food additive that adds no metabolizable calories to products.
 It has been used in the preparation of otherwise high-fat foods, thereby lowering or eliminating their fat content.

 The Food and Drug Administration (FDA) approved olestra for use in the US as a replacement for fats and oils in prepackaged ready-to-eat snacks in 1996, concluding that such use "meets the safety standard for food additives, reasonable certainty of no harm".
-In the early 2000s, olestra lost popularity due to supposed side effects and is largely phased out, but products containing the ingredient are available in some countries.
-As of 2024, no products using olestra are sold in the United States.
+In the late 2000s, olestra lost popularity due to supposed side effects and is largely phased out, but products containing the ingredient are available in some countries.
+As of 2023, no products using olestra are sold in the United States.

 Commercialization

 Olestra was discovered accidentally by Procter & Gamble (P&G) researchers F. Mattson and R. Volpenhein in 1968 while researching fats that could be more easily digested by premature infants.
 In 1971, P&G met with the Food and Drug Administration (FDA) to examine what sort of testing would be required to introduce olestra as a food additive.

 During the following tests, P&G noticed a decline in blood cholesterol levels as a side effect of olestra replacing natural dietary fats.
 Following this potentially lucrative possibility, in 1975, P&G filed a new request with the FDA to use olestra as a "drug", specifically to lower cholesterol levels.
 The lengthy series of studies that followed failed, however, to demonstrate the 15% reduction required by the FDA to be approved as a treatment.
 Further work on Olestra languished.

 In 1984, the FDA allowed Kellogg to claim publicly that their high-fiber breakfast cereals were effective in reducing the risk of cancer.
 P&G immediately started another test series that lasted three years.
 When these tests were completed, P&G filed for approval as a food additive for up to 35% replacement of fats in home cooking and 75% in commercial uses.